Judge Jeanine Rips Into Hillary’s ‘Poor Me’ Book Tour: Shares Sad News About Her Dog

 — Jeanine Pirro (@JudgeJeanine) September 17, 2017

 The TV judge ended her night in a rather solemn mode, which was just the opposite of the fury she spewed at Hillary when first coming on the air.
-Judge Jeanine recently lost her dog and the sadness was evident on her face as she talked to her viewers about the loss of her beloved Mikimoto.
+Judge Jeanine recently lost her dog, and the sadness was evident on her face as she talked to her viewers about the loss of her beloved Mikimoto.

 Jeanine had her dog Sir Lancelot on the show with her and as you can see from the video above, that is one well-behaved pup.
 She also shared a picture of herself with Sir Lancelot and the dog she just lost, Mikimoto.
 He is seen below patiently waiting with Sir Lancelot in a photo from Pirro’s Instagram page.